 There are two main reasons why you should thin your peaches every year.

-The first is to reduce the weight load on your peach tree.
+The first to thin a peach tree is to reduce the weight load on your tree.
 Too many peaches can be really bad for a peach tree.
 At maturity, peaches can weigh a lot and with too many peaches on the tree, the weight load can cause a lot of damage.
 Thinning the tree will help you keep your tree healthy and will prevent broken branches.

 Bigger and sweeter fruit